-Hibiscus, unlike green tea, has a more pleasant taste and is rich in antioxidants that can prevent heart disease and premature aging, and may be great option for those who do not like to drink green tea.
+Unlike green tea, hibiscus has a more pleasant flavor.
+It is also rich in antioxidants that prevent heart disease and premature aging.
+There it is a great option for those who don't like to drink green tea.

-The correct ratio of hibiscus and water is:
+The correct proportion of hibiscus and water is:

-- 2 tablespoons dried hibiscus or 2 sachets of hibiscus tea;
+- 2 tablespoons of dry hibiscus or 2 hibiscus tea bags;

-You should drink 3 to 4 cups of this tea daily, half an hour before main meals.
-Tea should be ingested without adding sugar to achieve the expected effect and better results in weight loss when associated with a balanced diet and physical exercise.
+You should drink 3 to 4 cups of this tea daily, half an hour before your main meals.
+The tea should be taken without sugar to achieve the expected effect, however optimal weight loss results will be noted when combined with a balanced diet and physical exercise.

 When not to drink hibiscus tea

-Hibiscus tea is not indicated in pregnant women or women during PMS because it may aggravate the symptoms and is also not indicated for people who have problems with low blood pressure.
-In addition, hibiscus tea can cause hormonal changes and impair fertility, so it is also not recommended for women trying to get pregnant.
+Hibiscus tea is contraindicated for women who are pregnant, for women during PMS, (as it can worsen their symptoms), and people with low blood pressure.
+Hibiscus tea may cause hormonal changes and reduce fertility, so it is contraindicated for women trying to conceive.

-Excessive hibiscus tea can also cause intoxication of the body, changes in blood pressure and cause muscle weakness, so the maximum daily dose should be 2 to 3 grams per day or about 6 cups of tea.
+Excessive consumption of hibiscus tea can also lead to an overdose, changes in blood pressure and muscle weakness, so the maximum daily dose should be 2 to 3 grams or about 6 cups of tea.

 How to lose weight fast